is a Christian website that raises the praises of Jesus with beautifully designed

 on this site are just as I've said, ministry tools!
 Every hand crafted, hand made ministry tool that leaves

 this studio, leaves here with an anointing from the Lord.
-He has given me an understanding that we are not to take HIS
+The Lord has given me an understanding that we are not to

-name in vain.
-The banners that read JESUS, Emmanuel, Adonai and so on have been given to me by a mandate from Heaven.
+take HIS name in vain.
+The banners that read JESUS, Emmanuel, Adonai have been given to me by a mandate from Heaven.

 I take it very series when I put the Lords name on anything that I've painted.
 The first inscruction I was given